The best London restaurants for brunch

 London Bridge, Shoreditch and Marylebone

-The OG Aussie brunch spot in London, Lantana has one of those menus where all the classics are elevated.
+As one of the OG Aussie brunch spots in London, Lantana has one of those menus where all the classics are dialled right up for flavour.
 So a full English (or should that be Australian) also includes potato gems, flat bread & house barbeque sauce while the eggs Benedict here comes with slow-cooked caramelised pork belly and sriracha hollandaise.
-All options can be made bottomless, both boozy with Prosecco or Mimosa or booze free with all the juice and coffee you can muster.
+All options can be made bottomless, both boozy with Prosecco or Mimosa, or booze-free with all the juice and coffee you can muster.

 where to get the best brunch in LondonAbuelo

-There is a new branch of Abuelo just off Oxford Circus, but it’s the original you’ll need to head to for the most expansive brunch offering.
+Of the two Abuelos in town, it's the original you’ll need to head to for the most expansive brunch offering.
 This architect-owned independent local cafe serves up an Australian-style brunch with a Latin American twist.
 Homemade banana bread comes with toasted coconut, vanilla ricotta and honeycomb, but the addition of dulce de leche makes it next level.
-Drinks are also on point with an iced rose matcha or matcha ice cream float both being options that would elevate anyone's weekend.
+Drinks are also on point with iced jasmine tea and iced dulce de leche coffee being options that would elevate anyone's weekend.
 The cafe is also extremely easy on the eye with the stylish owners making this spot a visual as well as gustatory feast.

 where to get the best brunch in LondonHoney & Co.
 Daily